The Dirty Dozen: Next Mission

-The Dirty Dozen: Next Mission is a 1985 made-for-TV film and sequel to the original 1967 film Dirty Dozen, directed by Andrew V. McLaglen and reuniting Lee Marvin, Ernest Borgnine and Richard Jaeckel 18 years after the original hit war film.
+The Dirty Dozen: Next Mission is a 1985 made-for-TV film and sequel to the original 1967 film The Dirty Dozen, directed by Andrew V. McLaglen and reuniting Lee Marvin, Ernest Borgnine and Richard Jaeckel 18 years after the original hit war film.
 Marvin returns to lead an all-new dirty dozen on a mission to assassinate SS General Sepp Dietrich, played by Wolf Kahler.

 Plot

-In September 1944 US Army Major General Worden learns through the French Resistance that Waffen-SS General Dietrich and other high-ranking Nazi officials in German occupied France plan to make a second attempt on Hitler's life.
-Worden and other Allied generals are worried that if Dietrich succeeds in assassinating Hitler, more skilled leadership will replace him and prolong the war.
-Hitler's incompetence as a military commander is actually helping the Allies.
+In September 1944 US Army Major General Worden learns through the French Resistance that Waffen-SS General Dietrich and other high-ranking Nazi officials in German occupied France plan to make a second attempt on Adolf Hitler's life.
+Worden and other Allied generals are worried that if Dietrich succeeds, more skilled leadership will replace Hitler and prolong the war.

-Major John Reisman is on trial for hijacking a shipment of steaks when Worden offers him a chance to train twelve US soldiers convicted for military crimes.
-Reisman agrees to train them for a suicide mission to assassinate General Dietrich rather than remain on trial.
-He returns to Marston Tyne Military Prison to select a new Dirty Dozen with the help of MP Sergeant Clyde Bowren.
-He initially selects thirteen prisoners — a baker's dozen.
-Reisman and Bowren assemble the trainees at a disused train station, and when Rosen is insubordinate Reisman has him returned to prison and trains the remaining dozen.
-When Valentine attempts to escape during a German air raid, Sixkiller and Wells bring him back, explaining to Reisman he was merely sleepwalking.
+Major John Reisman is on trial for theft when Worden makes him an offer: train twelve US soldiers convicted for military crimes for a mission to assassinate General Dietrich, or remain on trial.
+Reisman returns to Marston Tyne Military Prison to select thirteen prisoners with the help of MP Sergeant Clyde Bowren.
+The baker's dozen is assembled by Reisman and Bowren at a disused train station.
+When Rosen is insubordinate Reisman has him returned to prison and trains the remaining dozen.
+Valentine attempts to escape during a German air raid, Sixkiller and Wells bring him back, and explain he was merely sleepwalking.

-Dressed as elite German soldiers, Reisman and the Dozen fly into a German-held French airfield to rendezvous with a bus.
-Belatedly realizing that Dregor's black skin would betray the fact they are not Wehrmacht soldiers Reisman has his face bandaged as though wounded.
-At the airfield a Gestapo agent notices his bare hands and sounds an alarm, forcing the Dozen to escape in the bus.
+Reisman and the Dozen fly into a German-held French airfield disguised in German uniforms to rendezvous with a bus.
+Belatedly realizing that Dregors' black skin would betray the fact they are not Wehrmacht soldiers, Reisman bandages his face as though wounded.
+A Gestapo agent notices his bare, black hands and sounds an alarm, forcing the Dozen to escape in the bus.
 Wright attempts to murder Reisman during the chase but is shot and killed by Sixkiller.
 When the bus driver is killed, the resulting crash kills Anderson.
 The mission falls behind schedule and Dietrich's train leaves the target area.